Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 If you are just getting started, then this Balloon Animal Kit is a good idea.

-It contains 100 assorted color Qualatex twisting balloons, a dual action air pump, an instructional book and access to a whole online video series.
+It contains 100 assorted color premium twisting balloons, a dual action air pump, an instructional book and access to a whole online video series.

 Or browse through a selection of balloon twisting supplies.